Order-Team/bring-order/README.md

 [![codecov](https://codecov.io/gh/Order-team/bring-order/branch/main/graph/badge.svg?token=e8bdd46f-46b0-410c-820b-84ffca9ca53c)](https://codecov.io/gh/Order-team/bring-order)
 [![GitHub](https://img.shields.io/github/license/Order-Team/bring-order)](LICENSE.md)

-The tool is aimed at helping data scientists formulate their hypotheses better.
-When a hypothesis has been formulated clearly, the following is expected after analysis:
+The tool is aimed at guiding data scientists with their analysis using custom widgets inside Jupyter Notebook.

-- the data analysis environment can state whether the hypothesis was supported or not

-- any analysis that was not directly related to hypothesis testing can be identified
+User can choose deductive or inductive analysis.
+Deductive analysis asks the user to set the hypothesis and null hypothesis, run their analysis, and confirm one of the hypotheses.
+Inductive analysis is an option to perform explorative analysis and write notes about it.

 ## Documentation